Rekkha-Shri/CloudNativeMonitoringApplication/README.md

 •	Install Docker and Kubectl
 •	Install any Code editor, recommended VS-Code

-Please have a look in the wiki for more details about the project. https://github.com/Rekkha-Shri/CloudNativeMonitoringApplication/wiki
+Please have a look in the wiki using the below link for more details about the project. https://github.com/Rekkha-Shri/CloudNativeMonitoringApplication/wiki